Dave Hanner: Coaching career

 Following his playing career, Hanner immediately stepped into coaching with the Packers, initially being named as defensive line coach by head coach Vince Lombardi.
 He would ultimately spend 16 seasons as an assistant coach with the team.

 When Dan Devine took over as head coach in 1971, he was promoted to the defensive coordinator, a position he served in until 1974.
 Bart Starr became the team's head coach in 1975 and Hanner remained as the assistant head coach and defensive coordinator.

-Hanner was fired by Starr following the disappointing 1979 season, during which the team finished with record of 5–11.
+Hanner was fired by Starr following the disappointing 1979 season, during which the team finished with a record of 5–11.
 This marked an end to Hanner's 28 consecutive year stint with the team — the second longest run in team history to that of legendary player and coach Curly Lambeau.

 "I just felt the decision had to be made because we weren't getting the total effort from our defense," head coach Starr told the media following the surprising termination.
 "I can't say that Dave is solely responsible or that this move is a total cure-all.
 I just felt a change in leadership was needed."

 A nine-year teammate of Starr's, Hanner was regarded as the head coach's closest confidant on the staff and was taken aback by the firing.
 "I was surprised, but these things happen in this game," he said.
 "I'm more hurt than I am bitter."

 Hanner subsequently took a position with the rival Chicago Bears), but returned as the Packers' quality control assistant in 1982.
 He transferred into a scout role until he retired in 1996.

 Hanner was inducted into both the Green Bay Packers Hall of Fame and the Arkansas Sports Hall of Fame.